 Minimally Invasive Spine Surgery

 You may be a good candidate for minimally invasive spine surgery depending on your condition.
 Your surgeon will make small incisions (less than 1 inch) and work around your muscles instead of cutting through them.
 This means a shorter recovery period, less pain and reduced risk for infection.

 This is surgery to remove all or part of the cushion (disk) that helps protect your spinal column.
 Your doctor may recommend this surgery if you have a herniated disk and other noninvasive treatments have not helped.
 If you have leg pain or numbness, severe muscle weakness in your lower legs, or if the pain spreads from your buttocks to legs, you may need surgery.
-There are several ways to perform this surgery, and all procedures are performed in a hospital or outpatient setting, under general anesthesia.
+There are several ways to perform this spine surgery, and all procedures are performed in a hospital or outpatient setting, under general anesthesia.
 Learn more about diskectomies from our Health Library.